Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Brief comments on hyperbolic conservation laws

-The aim of this section is to discuss briefly results on the satisfaction of the DMP for diffusion problems with heterogeneous anisotropic diffusion tensor and for transport equations.
-Presenting in detail the amount and variety of works devoted to transport problems requires a review by its own and it is clearly outside the scope of the present survey.
+The aim of this section is to discuss briefly results on the satisfaction of the DMP for transport equations and nonlinear hyperbolic conservation laws.
+Presenting in detail the amount and variety of works devoted to hyperbolic problems requires a review on its own and it is clearly outside the scope of the present survey.
+In particular, in this section we will only focus on continuous finite element methods, since for discontinuous Galerkin approaches there exist several well documented reviews (e.g., \cite{ZS13,Shu16}).
+In addition, in recent years there has been an increasing interest in seeking suitable conforming approximations for hyperbolic problems, since conforming approximations do not have a built-in stability, and hence the challenge of finding structure-preserving stabilizing terms is different from the discontinuous counterparts.